-The popular figure of King Arthur and his knights in shining armour, performing acts of chivalry, is far from the truth.
-Arthur was the sixth century general (real name: Aurelius Ambrosius) whose troops were mainly cavalry, disciplined like Roman soldiers.
+The popular figure of King Arthur and his knights in shining armor, performing acts of chivalry, is far from the truth.
+Arthur was the sixth-century general (real name: Aurelius Ambrosius) whose troops were mainly cavalry, disciplined like Roman soldiers.
 He harassed the Saxons, and his successes halted their advance for the better part of fifty years.
 So why has so little evidence been found?

 A Quest for King Arthur is the story of what really happened.
 Conundrum is the first book in a four-part series.